webix-hub/docs/data/nodejs/custom_serverside.md

 Form [getValues()](api/link/ui.form_getvalues.md) returns data from all fields as JSON object - just what is required for params sent via Ajax.

 For tuning responses scroll down a little bit.
 For learning Webix  API for Ajax operations - go [there](helpers/ajax_operations.md).

-##Tuning ServerSide Response {#response}
+##Customizing Server-Side Response {#response}

 For each query you should tune response, which can be either **plain text** or **JSON object** with necesary params: